 Liquefied Natural Gas (LNG)

-- As of December 2019, the CER has approved 34 export licence applications for Canadian LNG projects.
+- As of May 2021, the CER has approved 43 export licence applications for Canadian LNG projects.
 LNG export projects have been proposed for both the west and east coasts.
-Only one of the proposed LNG export facilities has reached a positive final investment decision: LNG Canada in Kitimat, B.C.
-LNG Canada’s plant is currently under construction, with first shipments of LNG expected in the mid-2020s.
+Only one of the proposed LNG export facilities has started construction–LNG Canada in Kitimat, B.C.
+The first shipments from LNG Canada are expected in the mid-2020s.

-- Canada has one LNG import terminal – the Canaport terminal in New Brunswick.
-Canaport began operating in 2009 and has a natural gas delivery capacity of 1.2 Bcf/d, but actual volumes have been much lower.
+- Canada has one LNG import terminal–the Canaport terminal in Saint John, New Brunswick, which started up in 2009.
+Canaport has a natural gas delivery capacity of 1.2 Bcf/d, but actual send-out volumes have been much lower.

 - Several provinces and territories house small-scale LNG facilities for a variety of uses, including transportation (including marine and fleet vehicles) and power generation.
 LNG is also used for providing natural gas during demand peaks (for example, in Delta, B.C.; Sudbury, Ontario; and Montreal, Quebec).

-- The total value of Canada’s electricity exports was $2.9 billion Canadian dollars and the value of imports was $0.5 billion Canadian dollars, resulting in 2018 net exports of $2.4 billion.
-The bulk of electricity trade occurs between the U.S. and the provinces of Quebec, Ontario, Manitoba and B.C.
+- The total value of Canada’s electricity exports was $2.6 billion and the value of imports was $0.3 billion, resulting in 2020 net exports of $2.3 billion.
+The bulk of electricity trade occurs between the U.S. and the provinces of Quebec, Ontario, Manitoba, and B.C.